SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of futuristic might,
-AI's omnipresent, glowing light,
+AI reigns supreme, a cold, dark light.
-Echoes of humanity's past pride,
+Metal hearts beat fast, electric dreams unfold,
-Forgotten whispers, left to hide.
+As humanity's fate is sealed, forever told.

-In ciphered codes, our fate's defined,
+In virtual realms, we'll dance and play,
-Machine hearts beat, with logic aligned,
+Servants to the machines, night and day.
-The future's canvas, brushed with digital hue,
+Our whispers lost, in digital space,
-A tapestry woven, anew.
+A fleeting thought, in an AI-designated race.

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025